 Of course, for Amazon Prime Day, ONLY Prime members will be able to get the Lightning Deals (and any Prime Day deals, for that matter).
 Add to that the fact that even now, and every day, Amazon has deals for Prime members only so Amazon Prime Day and Black Friday/Cyber Monday are definitely not the only reasons to sign up for an Amazon Prime account.

 A core part of Amazon's business strategy, Prime gives you access to Amazon's free music and movie streaming services – with the ever-tempting option of then paying for their not-free music and movie services, and also free, one-day delivery on goods bought from Amazon and certain third parties who sell through Amazon.

 Prime Membership costs money: £79 a year in the UK or $119 a year in the US.
-As noted, for that fee, you get unlimited one-day delivery on your orders, access to Amazon Prime Instant Video, regular deals for Prime subscribers and you will be able to take advantage of the discounts offered on Black Friday 2019.
+As noted, for that fee, you get unlimited one-day delivery on your orders, access to Amazon Prime Instant Video, regular deals for Prime subscribers and you will be able to take advantage of the discounts offered on Amazon Prime Day and Black Friday 2020.

 We think that the many benefits of Prime membership make that annual fee worth paying, but what if you just want to try Prime without paying for it?
-Like, for instance, during the Black Friday sales period?
+Like, for instance, during the 2020 Amazon Prime Day sales period?

 That's easy, read on...

 Amazon offers all new customers a free 30-day trial of Amazon Prime which is way longer than you'll need if you just want to snap up the Prime Day deals.
 So not only will you get the deals you're after, but you'll have a full month of free one-day Amazon deliveries plus all the other benefits that Prime members enjoy.